DixonM1100001/dunnhumby-Task/README.md

 ```

 2) POST api/products \
 This API endpoint allows the user to create a product and add it to their database.
-The endpoint does not take any Parameters but does take a Request body that will look like the following example value of the ProductRequest Schema
+The endpoint does not take any Parameters but does take a Request body that will look like the following example value of the ProductRequest Schema:
 ```shell
 {
   "category": "Food",